sketchbuch/wir-bitten-um-entschuldigung/README.md

 ## Issue Tracker

-Description            | Count
+Description            | 2023
 ---------------------- | -----
-Cancellation           | 0
+Cancellation           | 1
 Car on the line        | 1
-Delays                 | 1
+Delays                 | 2
 People on the line     | 0
 Smoking in the toilets | 1
 Strike                 | 0
 Technical Problem      | 0
-Unexploded Bomb        | 0
+Unexploded Bomb        | 1

 I only started making notes in 2023 so all my journeys before I can't document.
 I would estimate that less than 5% of my travels have actually been on time and without incident.

 ## 2023

-> [!IMPORTANT]
+> [!CAUTION]
 > **Customer Announcement:** Trips before september fallen aus - ich bitte um entschuldigung.

 I didn't travel very much this year, but due to the Deutschland-Ticket I have been travelling a lot on local trains rather than long distance ones.

-### 24th of December - Stendal to Leipzig
+### 24th of December - Conductor Scroodge

+*Stendal to Leipzig*

 <img src="./images/2023-12-24/20231224_102615_DB Navigator.jpg" height="200" alt="DB App showing the train timetable for my journey from Stendal to Leipzig">

-The train was nearly on time, but again a threat was made to stop at magdeburg if people kept smoking in the toilets.
+The train was nearly on time, but again a threat was made to stop at Magdeburg if people kept smoking in the toilets.

 This was exactly the same train that had this issue before.
-The conductor said if it happens again, he will call the Police, and the Fire Brigade at Magdeburg and it will be a 2 hour delay and no one would get home - this was Christmas Eve - and just like on the previous occassion there was no evidence of any smoking, just shoddy old trains which probably have defective smoke detectors.
+The conductor, who was full of Christmas cheer, said if it happens again he will call the Police, and the Fire Brigade at Magdeburg and it will be a 2 hour delay and no one would get home.

+This was Christmas Eve, the conductor would make Charles Dickens proud.
+Bah, Humbug!

+Just like on the previous occassion there was no evidence of any smoking, just shoddy old trains which probably have defective smoke detectors.
 Or the conductor just likes demonstrating his power and enjoys scaring the old people travelling on the train.

 Eventually made it Leipzig about 5 minutes lat due to stopping to let other trains past.

-### 18th of December - Leipzig to Uchtspringer
+### 18th of December - Idiot decides to drive across the railway tracks

+*Leipzig to Uchtspringer*

 <img src="./images/2023-12-18/20231218_081420_DB Navigator.jpg" height="200" alt="DB App showing delays to the train timetable for my journey from Leipzig to Uchtspringer">
 <img src="./images/2023-12-18/20231218_081441_DB%20Navigator.jpg" height="200" alt="DB App showing issues with the train from Leipzig to Uchtspringer">